shawnw/curious-coroutines-in-tcl/slide_notes.md

 ### Part 1

+All the generator examples use the [generator] package from [tcllib].
+Instead of just a plain `yield`, generators created using this library have to call `generator yield`.
+When we get into using coroutines directly, plain `yield` will come into play.

 #### Slides 16 through 19 - Generators

-See `countdown.tcl` for the tcl code. `generator foreach`, much like Python's `in`, hides all the details about having to repeatedly invoke the generator to get new values.
+See `countdown.tcl` for the tcl code. `generator foreach`, much like Python's `in`, hides all the details.

 #### Slide 20 - A Practical Example